YoussefAtef15/YoussefAtef15/README.md

 - :computer: I enjoy solving problems with code and building complete systems from frontend to backend
 - :student: Currently learning more about `Web Development`, `Databases`, and `ML Frameworks`
 - :mag: Always exploring new technologies and tools to expand my skills
-- :briefcase: Open to internships and part-time opportunities in `Data` or `Full Stack`
+- :briefcase: Open to internships and part-time opportunities in `Data Science` or `Full Stack`

 <br>